samborkent/plasma-solver/README.md

 The original script by Tom Wijnands modeled the propagation of an PLD plasma plume in 3D as result of ablation of a single crystal TiO2 target, initial ablation is not included.
-Modified by Bart Boonstra to improve performance and extended to include two metals (SrTiO3).
-Refactored and extended by Sam Borkent to improve readability and performance and to include two metals with highly different masses (Li4Ti5O12).
+Rewritten and extended by Sam Borkent to improve readability and performance and to support targets of any composition.

 # Assumptions
 * The excitation energy of the atoms in the unit cell are neglected